WhiteBookmark/CourseWorkVue.js/README.md

 [ ] 1 Repo for backend

 B. [GitHub Pages] the Vue.js App must be hosted and demonstrated on/via GitHub Pages and connected (via Fetch) to your AWS (or render.com) Express.js App (7% if requirement is fully covered, 3% if app is running locally).

+[X] Host on Github pages

-C. [AWS (or render.com)] the Node/Express server must be hosted on Amazon AWS ( https://aws.amazon.com/ ) or on Render
-( https://render.com ) (7% if requirement is fully covered, 3% if the server
-is run locally, 0% if the server is hosted in another cloud-based solution).
+C. [AWS (or render.com)] the Node/Express server must be hosted on Amazon AWS ( https://aws.amazon.com/ ) or on Render ( https://render.com ) (7% if requirement is fully covered, 3% if the server is run locally, 0% if the server is hosted in another cloud-based solution).

  [Front-End] “Display List of Lessons” functionality (7%):